 Events on the waterfront

-Traditionally, the waterfront area is host to many annual Summer City events including Waitangi Day celebrations, the Positively Pasifika concert, Southeast Asian Night Market, dragonboating festival, and Chinese New Year, as well as the Guy Fawkes fireworks.
+Traditionally, the waterfront area is host to many annual Summer City events including Waitangi Day celebrations, the Pasifika festival, Homegrown, The Dragonboating Festival, Chinese New Year and Ahi Kaa as well as the Matariki Skyshow fireworks.

 If you’re wanting to hold an event on the waterfront, you’ll need to get in touch with us – we can help with organising an event.